sbeckstrand/flashcards/Plan.md

 #### Login

-Doesnt need to be anything fany.
+Doesnt need to be anything fancy.
 Just a form for user/pass + submit button

 #### Collections